 Industry Use Cases of AI-Driven ERP

-By combining operational data, predictive analytics, and automation, AI-enhanced ERP systems enable companies to improve efficiency, optimize resources, and respond faster to changing market conditions.
+By combining operational data, predictive analytics, and automation, AI-enhanced ERP systems enable these industries to improve efficiency, optimize resources, and respond faster to changing market conditions.

 In manufacturing, AI integration helps companies improve production planning and equipment reliability.
-ERP platforms can support predictive maintenance by analyzing data from machines and production systems to prevent unexpected downtime.
+ERP platforms can support prognostic maintenance by analyzing data from machines and production systems to prevent unexpected downtime.

 AI also improves supply chain coordination by forecasting material demand and identifying potential supplier disruptions.
 These insights help manufacturers maintain steady production while reducing excess inventory.